digitalempireio/wordpress-boilerplate/README.md

 2. Run the build script at the root of the repo `$ ./build.sh`.
 This will install plugins and dependencies, as well as compile static assets for production.

-3. Deploy everything from the root of this repo to the root of the WordPress installation on the remote machine.
+3. Deploy everything from the `/public` directory of this repo to the root of the WordPress installation on the remote machine.
+  - `/public` --> `/var/www/remote-site-dir`

 **Note**: If you are using Git as part of your deployment strategy, keep in mind that compiled assets are ignored and will not be deployed when doing a `git push` or `git pull`.
 One way to get around this is to run the build script on the remote machine after the entire repo has been deployed.